Ramen Noodle Stir Fry

 Before you start cooking more in the skillet, this is when you want to drop the ramen noodles in that pot of boiling water you’ve already started:

-Cool, now back to the skillet.
+Now back to the skillet!

 Then add sliced mushrooms and broccoli florets: